epfl-si/jahia2wp/docs/INSTALL_TOOLS.md

 Now you have to log off and log in again to "enable" your new group.
 If you don't do this, you'll have errors later.

-After log in again, you have to start docker services and check if everything is working fine
+After log in again, you have to start docker services and check if everything is working fine:

     $ sudo service docker start
     $ docker info